jessepav/lacygoill-wiki-backup/man/man.md

 # ?

-Study how to write manpages
+Study how to write man pages

 It's explained in the Appendix A of the “Classic Shell Scripting” book.
 To check the formatting of a manual page, run either of these: